MicrosoftDocs/sql-docs/docs/advanced-analytics/java/extension-java.md

 ### Add the JAVA_HOME variable

-JAVA_HOME is an environment variable that specifies the lcoation of the Java interpreter.
+JAVA_HOME is an environment variable that specifies the location of the Java interpreter.
 In this step, create a system environment variable for it on Windows.

 1. Find and copy the JDK/JRE installation path (for example, "C:\Program Files\Java\jdk-10.0.2") .

-2. In Control Panel, open System and Security, open System, and click **Advanced System Properties**.
+2. In Control Panel, open **System and Security**, open **System**, and click **Advanced System Properties**.

 3. Click **Environment Variables**.